Going to AWS re:Invent 2024?

 spacelift infracost Contexts

-Now, whenever you make a PR or push your code to the tracked branch, you will see directly in the VCS provider the estimated cost done by Infracost.
+Now, whenever you make a PR or push your code to the tracked branch, you will see the estimated cost done by Infracost directly in the VCS provider.
 You don’t have to worry about configuring anything else.

 For GitHub, for example, if you go to the repository configured for the stack, you will see in the right-hand bottom corner what Environments are configured.
 Due to the fact that you’ve established the integration with Infracost, you will see it there.